 Soy has definitely gotten a bad rap, but studies show, that if eaten in it's whole unprocessed form, it is a great (and highly recommended) part of a vegan diet.
 A diet filled with isolated soy proteins which is a highly processed source of soy, however, is the type of diet that can get us into trouble.
 People living in asian countries eat a lot of soy and they generally have 32% lower rates of cancer and 40% lower rates of heart disease.
 They also consume whole and fermented soy products, not processed ones.
 Our country consumes too many processed soy products made with the worst part of the soy that has been stripped of a lot of the nutritious components of whole soy.
 Once again, we have taken a perfectly healthy food, adulterated it, and made it unhealthy!!
 We westerners are so good at doing that!!

 There are definite health benefitsto consuming whole soy.
 I stick with sprouted organic, and if I can’t find sprouted, then just organic.
-Tofu and tempeh (which is often made from soybeans) are the best way to go, as they are fermented (more digestible), whole foods, close their source.
+Tofu and tempeh (which is often made from soybeans) are the best way to go, as they are fermented (more digestible and available nutrients), whole foods, close their source.
 The healthiest sources of soy are miso, tempeh, tofu, soy milk, and edamame.
-The farther your protein gets away from the source, the more processed, the less nutritious.
-For instance, a tofu steak is going to be a better choice than a veggie burger that has soy isolates as one of its many ingredients.
+The farther your protein gets away from the source, and the more processed it is, the less nutritious it becomes.
+For instance, a tofu steak is going to be a better choice than a processed veggie burger that has soy isolates as one of its many ingredients.

 At the risk of looking like a hypocrite (if you scroll back, I did a faux cheese blog), I will say that I am not too crazy about the cheese substitutes out there.
 Once in a blue moon, a rendez vous with some cashew cheese is probably OK, but people get a little too friendly with these.
 They are fat and calorie dense and therefore crave-able and it’s hard just to have a bit of them.
 People start with a little on a pizza, then are eating grilled cheese, dipping crackers in the spreadable types and, boom, fake cheese becomes a habit.
 I do have to say, that fake cheese probably isn't as addictive as real cheese as it lacks the highly addictive casomorphines that are released in our brain when we eat real cheese.
 This addiction is probably why I get the eye rolls when I tell people that I like vegan cheese just as much as regular cheese.
 I never ate cheese before I went plant based and therefore never had a cheese high.
 Vegan cheeses, for the most part, have little to offer in the way of nutrients.
 A faux cheese pizza, for example, has very little nutrition (but, I'll admit that a bit on a pizza loaded with veggies is a nice treat).
 A flat bread loaded with veggies and topped with nutritional yeast, packs a better nutritional punch and also tastes delicious!